Communication-Efficient Multimodal Federated Learning: Joint Modality and Client Selection: Introduction

 \subsection{Motivation}

-In the context of the IoT, where devices measure a diverse set of modalities, most existing mmFL frameworks call for massive parallel processing of extensive sensor data streams~\cite{kairouz2021advances,zhao2022multimodal}.
+In the context of the IoT, where devices measure a diverse set of modalities, most existing MFL frameworks call for massive parallel processing of extensive sensor data streams~\cite{kairouz2021advances,zhao2022multimodal}.
 They utilize multimodal fusion to boost model performance, especially in scenarios where heterogeneous clients lack one or more modalities.
 However, IoT devices often possess communication constraints due to bandwidth limitations, location, and varying capabilities.
-This has also been a key bottleneck in conventional (single modality) FL~\cite{sattler2019robust,lim2020federated,imteaj2021survey,fang2023submodel}.
-Thus, there is still a need to devise strategies to reduce communication overhead and improve learning efficiency within the mmFL paradigm.
-We summarize the existing gaps and challenges in the current mmFL frameworks as follows. \begin{enumerate}[label=(\roman*)] \item \textbf{Client Heterogeneity} is commonly regarded as statistical heterogeneity, where each client's data distribution is non-independently and identically distributed (non-IID), with some clients potentially lacking samples from certain categories and thereby having differing densities.
-However, in real-world applications, especially in mmFL settings, client heterogeneity is more diverse, manifesting in various forms such as individual, group, and system differences~\cite{zhang2022fedada, chu2022mitigating, abdelmoniem2022empirical}.
-Individual heterogeneity is seen in minor feature variations (e.g., walking frequencies), while group heterogeneity arises from physiological and background differences (e.g., left-hander vs. right-hander groups).
-System heterogeneity is influenced by external factors, such as the age of data collection devices.
-Moreover, in mmFL, some clients may lack certain modalities (e.g., some CAVs are equipped with LiDAR, while others rely solely on vision-based systems for autonomous driving).
-These heterogeneities are increasingly important considerations in mmFL scenarios. \item \textbf{Communication Efficiency} is influenced not only by the balance between performance and communication overhead, but also by the varying data sizes across different modalities and data types, leading to differences in modality model sizes.
+This has also been a key bottleneck in conventional (single modality) FL~\cite{sattler2019robust,lim2020federated,imteaj2021survey,fang2024submodel}.
+Thus, there is still a need to devise strategies to reduce communication overhead and improve learning efficiency within the MFL paradigm.
+We summarize the existing gaps and challenges in the current MFL frameworks as follows. \begin{enumerate}[label=(\roman*)] \item \textbf{Client and Modality Heterogeneity} extends beyond statistical heterogeneity (non-IID data distributions) to encompass individual, group, and system differences~\cite{zhang2022fedada,chu2022mitigating, abdelmoniem2022empirical}.
+Individual heterogeneity manifests in feature variations (e.g., walking frequencies), group heterogeneity arises from physiological differences (e.g., left-hander vs. right-hander), and system heterogeneity stems from external factors (e.g., device age).
+Critically, in MFL, modality heterogeneity is prevalent where some clients may lack certain modalities entirely (e.g., some CAVs are equipped with LiDAR while others rely solely on vision-based systems), posing unique challenges in MFL scenarios. \item \textbf{Communication Efficiency} is influenced not only by the balance between performance and communication overhead, but also by the varying data sizes across different modalities and data types, leading to differences in modality encoder sizes.
 Furthermore, the complexity of information patterns inherent in different data modalities affects the ease of learning.
-For instance, compared to high-resolution image data, simpler data modalities like time-series radar data, despite potentially lower accuracy, may require only simple ML models for effective training and recognition due to their smaller data size and straightforward pattern recognition. \item \textbf{Impact of Modality and Client} in mmFL are critical yet under explored areas, particularly in the context of communication costs and client participation.
+For instance, compared to high-resolution image data, simpler data modalities like time-series radar data, despite potentially lower accuracy, may require only simple ML models for effective training and recognition due to their smaller data size and straightforward pattern recognition. \item \textbf{Impact of Modality and Client} in MFL are critical yet under explored areas, particularly in the context of communication costs and client participation.
 It remains an open question as to which modality or combination of modalities should be prioritized in the predictions, considering their information richness.
-Moreover, the extent of client participation, influenced by factors such as data availability and quality, also plays a vital role in determining the effectiveness of different modalities within the mmFL framework. \end{enumerate} Motivated by these challenges, we aim to answer the following key questions:
+Moreover, the extent of client participation, influenced by factors such as data availability and quality, also plays a vital role in determining the effectiveness of different modalities within the MFL framework. \end{enumerate} Motivated by these challenges, we aim to answer the following key questions: